-As a responsible data controller, we always make initial contact with the person being sought.
+Thus as a responsible data controller, we always make initial contact with the person being sought.
 If we are able to trace their current address, we will forward any correspondence to them on your behalf.
 We invite them to contact you directly, if they wish.
-Our company handles each case sensitively, and we have been praised for our tactful approach by many of the individuals who we have made contact with.
+Our company handles each case sensitively, and we often earn praise for our tactful approach.

-Heir Line Ltd is registered as a data controller, registration number Z2074628.
+We are a registered data controller, registration number Z2074628.

 Heir Line's Success Stories Reuniting Long Lost Family Members.

-We have also had remarkable success with locating birth families for adopted people, and we recently traced the whereabouts of a client’s birth mother who was alive and well at 104 years old!
+We have also had remarkable success with locating birth families for adopted people, and we recently found a client’s birth mother who was alive and well at 104 years old!
 We were also able to present a client with a photograph of his birth mother, who gave him up for adoption when he was a baby.

-A few years ago, were contacted by a gentleman in Indiana, USA.
-He had lost touch with his daughter when she was very young, and wished to make contact.
+A few years ago, a gentleman in Indiana, USA, made contact with us.
+He and his daughter had lost touch years earlier and he asked for our help to make contact.
 He initially hired a firm of solicitors who spent many months searching, but with no luck.

 However, after he contacted Heir Line, our professional genealogists swiftly tracked down his daughter and put them in touch with each other.
-In summer 2016, the gentleman travelled to the south of England, where he was reunited with his daughter.
+In summer 2016, the gentleman travelled to the south of England for a reunion with his daughter.
 He also had the great pleasure of meeting - for the very first time - his granddaughter and son-in-law.